hariszaf/microbetag/docs/modules/modules.md

 FAPROTAX maps taxa (e.g. genera or species) to metabolic or other ecologically relevant functions based on the literature on cultured representatives.
 For a thorough description of that, you may have a look to its [documentation site](http://www.loucalab.com/archive/FAPROTAX/lib/php/index.php?section=Instructions).

-The taxonomy assigned to each OTU/ASV (amplicon data) or bin (shotgun data) on the abundance table provided by the user, is mapped to a list of functions we provide here:
+The taxonomy assigned to each OTU/ASV (amplicon data) or bin (shotgun data) on the abundance table provided by the user, is mapped to a list of functions one can check [here](faprotax-functions.md).

+As an example, here is how the FAPROTAX outcome looks like for the case of denitrification function:

 ![faprotax example denitrif](../../assets/images/faprotax_denitrification.png)